College of Integrated Studies - CIS (Undergraduate)

 Honorary Societies:

 Phi Theta Kappa (PTK): PTK has recognized academic excellence in the two-year colleges since 1928 and has become the largest and most prestigious honor society serving two-year colleges around the world.
 The Rock Chapter is open to all students and those students wanting to join the honor society.
 PTK coordinates Tutoring Extravaganzas for all students to participate and receive tutoring prior to exams.
-For those students wanting to join the national organization there is criteria: completion of 12+ credit hours coursework, cumulative G.P.A. of 3.5+ and full rights of citizenship in the United States.
+For those students wanting to join the national organization there are criteria: completion of 12+ credit hours coursework, cumulative G.P.A. of 3.5+ and full rights of citizenship in the United States.

 Sigma Delta Mu (Spanish Honor Society): National Honor Society for Hispanic Studies for two-year colleges connected to Sigma Delta Pi, the nation’s largest foreign language honor society.
 Sigma Delta Mu honors those who seek and attain excellence in the study of the Spanish language, literature, and culture of Spanish-speaking peoples.
 Students must meet specific GPA criteria and will be invited for membership during the spring semester of the academic year.

-Student Organizations:
+Student Opportunities and Organizations:

 Competitive Sports - Co-Ed Club Bowling: NEW!
 If you enjoy bowling with friends and family, join Club Bowling!
 Local practices will provide students the opportunity to improve their game while having fun.
 Beginners to competitive skill sets are welcomed.
 Grab your socks and let’s bowl!
-Must be a full-time student (12 credits) and maintain a 2.0 GPA to participate.
+Must be a full-time student (12 credits) and maintain a 2.00 GPA to participate.

-Competitive Sports - Women’s Volleyball: NEW!
-Be active, make new friends, and have fun while playing Club Volleyball!
+Competitive Sports - Women’s Volleyball: The volleyball team is a member of the National Junior College Athletic Association (NJCAA).
+Be active, make new friends, and have fun while playing volleyball.
 Learn and refine skills through practices and competitive play with other branch campuses.
 Students will see improved teamwork, leadership, and communication skills during and post-season.
 Beginners to competitive skill sets are welcomed.
-Must be a full-time student (12 credits) and maintain a 2.0 GPA to participate.

-Imagination Inc.: Students publish The Rock River Review, an annual literary and visual arts magazine from start to finish and manage the website: www.rockriverreview.com.
+Imagination, Inc.: Students publish The Rock River Review, an annual literary and visual arts magazine from start to finish and manage the website: www.rockriverreview.com.
 Students select, publish and edit the collection of short fiction, poetry, essays, photography, and print media.
 Students compete in the Community College Humanities Association Literary Magazine Competition.

 Intervarsity Christian Fellowship: Open to all students.
 Intervarsity equips students with leadership and personal growth opportunities and meets weekly for conversation, study and prayer.
-Members worked with the Main Campus to bring the Mark Drama to the Rock Campus and community.

 Rock Rooks Chess Club: The chess club’s purpose is to gather and enjoy the art and fellowship of playing chess.
 Any student is welcome.
 The club shares a wide variety of skill levels from beginners to advanced.